 Integrative Medicine Faculty, Central Maine Medical Center Family Medicine Residency Program

-Director of Integrative Health, Patrick Dempsey Center for Cancer, Hope, & Healing
+Integrative Health Advisor, Patrick Dempsey Center for Cancer, Hope, & Healing

 Training and Education